emre-turan/emre-turan/readme.md

 👋 Hello there!
-My name is Emre, and I'm a passionate Software Developer.
+My name is Emre, and I'm a passionate Software Developer, DJ, and minimalist.

 🔧 I excel in crafting web applications and websites using an array of languages and frameworks, such as: